91ajames/Combine-Ad-List/README.md

 Its helpful for those that have pihole and or adguard on portable devices on the go.

 What this contains exactly?
-List of domains being joined and extracted from duplicates.
-This is a rough sorted script thats a nice cleaned and tightied.
+List of domains from github and a few other sources being joined and sorted from duplicates under /docker/combine-host2.
+This is a rough sorted script thats cleaned and tightied.
 Generated log included.

-Links from github and some other places.

 I'm not going to keep this updated due to self explanatory.